Ironcarrier228/ironcarrier/README.md

 ## License

-This project is licensed under the terms of the **MIT License** – see the `LICENSE` file for details.
+This project is licensed under the terms of the ** GNU AGPL v3 License** – see the `LICENSE` file for details.

 ---

 ## Contributing

-Contributions are welcome!
-Please open an issue or pull request with a clear description of the change.
-Follow the existing code style (PEP 8) and include docstrings for any new public classes or functions.
+Contributions are not welcome!
+Please do not open an issue or pull request with a clear description of the change.
+Follow for any new public changes  or functions.